The monoclonal antibody VZ 9C.09 recognizes VZV ORF9.

 During VZV infection, ORF9 is the most transcribed VZV gene (J Virol 2003.
 77: 11718-11732., J Gen Virol 2005.
 86: 2673-2684.).
-ORF9 protein is a 302 aa tegument protein expressed at late time post VZV infection and is a member of herpesvirus UL49 gene family (J Gen Virol 1986.
+ORF9 protein is a 302 aminoacids long tegument protein expressed with late kinetics.
+It is a member of herpesvirus UL49 gene family (J Gen Virol 1986.
 67 (Pt 9): 1759-1816).
 It has an essential role in VZV replication (J Virol 2007.
 81: 13200-13208) and a role in secondary envelopment (J. Virol.
 87: 2868-2881).
-This protein is localized in the cytoplasm and it was reported its role in the recruitment of IE62 to complexes within the cytoplasm (J Virol 2007.
+The protein is localized in the cytoplasm and has a reported role in the recruitment of IE62 to complexes within the cytoplasm (J Virol 2007.
 81: 761-774).
-Our anti-VZV9 antibody VZ 9C.09 works in ELISA (on immunogen), IF (on VZV infected cells) and each LOT is validated for Western blot of VZV infected cell lysates (described in J Virol.
-2013 Jun;87(12):6943-54.).

 Our anti-ORF9 antibody has been validated in ELISA (on immunogen), IF (VZV infected cells) and WB (VZV infected cell lysates) as described in J Virol.
 2013 Jun;87(12):6943-54.